scarlett-foundation/go-api/tests/README.md

 1. Place them in the appropriate directory (`integration/`)
 2. Follow the Ginkgo BDD-style test patterns
 3. Make sure they check real behavior of the system
 4. Keep tests independent and idempotent
+5. Ensure proper resource cleanup in BeforeSuite/AfterSuite functions